sveltia/sveltia-cms/README.md

 ## Contributions

-Since Sveltia CMS is still in early beta, we expect various problems.
+Since Sveltia CMS is still in beta, we expect various problems.
 Please [report any bugs to us](https://github.com/sveltia/sveltia-cms/issues/new) so we can make it better for everyone.
 Feel free to submit feature requests as well.
 Meanwhile, pull requests may not be accepted for the time being due to limited review resources and the upcoming Svelte 5 migration.
 As we get closer to the 1.0 release, we’ll be welcoming [localizers](https://github.com/sveltia/sveltia-cms/blob/main/src/lib/locales/README.md).

 ## Related links